Temporary Appointments and ODSE amendments

 The ODSE regime originally gained certain powers over incumbent Owners, Directors and Senior Executives in December 2025, alongside rules and guidance related to the regime.
 It expects to take on powers in relation to prospective owners and Senior Managers, as well as incumbents from May 2026.

-The IFR is consulting on a small number of changes and additions to the ODSE regime.
+The IFR consulted on a number of changes and additions to the ODSE regime.
 These proposals include:

 • A temporary appointments provision for Senior Management Functions where there is an unforeseen absence